MoeskerDev/ms-project3-glossary/README.md

 2. Registered/logged in Visitor Goals
     - As a registered/logged in user, I want to be able to add new terms with their respective definition to add to the collection of important terms in the field.
+    - As a registered/logged in user, I want to get a confirmation message before editing or deleting one of my terms on one of the field pages to prevent accidental deletion.
-    - As a registered/logged in user, I want to be able to edit my previous added definition of terms to improve the quality of the site.
+    - As a registered/logged in user, I want to be able to easily edit my previous added definition of terms to improve the quality of the site.
-    - As a registered/logged in user, I want to be able to delete certain terms to ensure updated relevancy of the collection of terms.
+    - As a registered/logged in user, I want to be able to easily delete certain terms to ensure updated relevancy of the collection of terms.
     - As a registered/logged in user, I want to have my own page where I can see an overview of all the terms that I added in alphabetical order.
-    - As a registered/logged in user, I want to get a confirmation message before editing or deleting one of my terms on one of the field pages to prevent accidental deletion.
-    - As a registered/logged in user, I want to be able to reverse the editing of one of my terms via my profile page.
+    - As a registered/logged in user, I want to be able to cancel the editing of one of my terms before I saved it to not (accidently) lose a good part of the definition.

 ----
 ## Design choices